Coffin ray: Human interactions

 When approached, the coffin ray tends to keep still in its place of concealment on the sea floor.
 As a result, many divers, swimmers, and bathers have been shocked after accidentally contacting it.
-While not life-threatening, the shock can be quite severe; strong enough to numb a human limb for several minutes or knock a standing adult human off his feet.
+While not life-threatening, the shock can be quite severe; strong enough to numb a human limb for several minutes or knock a standing adult human off their feet.
 The shock can still be perceived by a person pouring a stream of seawater on the ray, or handling a net in which a coffin ray is held.
 The fish is capable of issuing multiple shocks in a short period of time, though each shock is weaker than the last.

 In 1883, Edward Pierson Ramsay noted that it was the only ray native to Port Jackson that was inedible.
 The coffin ray has no economic value.
 It is caught incidentally by commercial trawlers, but is hardy enough to usually be returned to the water alive.
 It is also caught in lobster traps and infrequently taken by spear fishers.
 As it remains common and widespread, the International Union for Conservation of Nature (IUCN) has assessed this species as Least Concern.
 It has been kept in public aquariums, but requires moving food.